Block Bot Traffic

 Using commercial solutions

-Commercial content filters are used all over the world in order to block a wide variety of different threats that might appear on your site such as adult materials, reverse engineering and pharming; but they don’t necessarily work well for blocking bad bot traffic as they often rely solely on reputation data alone which can be circumvented by bots with easily generated domain names and random hidden subdomains.
+Commercial content filters are used all over the world to block a wide variety of different threats that might appear on your site such as adult materials, reverse engineering and pharming; but they don’t necessarily work well for blocking bad bot traffic as they often rely solely on reputation data alone which can be circumvented by bots.

 Using geolocation filters